AkhilDara/Getting_and_cleaning_data_project/Codebook.md

 77. mean_of_fBodyBodyGyroMag.meanFreq..
 78. mean_of_fBodyBodyGyroJerkMag.mean..
 79. mean_of_fBodyBodyGyroJerkMag.meanFreq..

 ##Activity Labels
-WALKING (value 1): subject was walking during the test WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test SITTING (value 4): subject was sitting during the test STANDING (value 5): subject was standing during the test LAYING (value 6): subject was laying down during the test
+WALKING (value 1): subject was walking during the test' ' WALKING_UPSTAIRS (value 2): subject was walking up a staircase during the test' 'WALKING_DOWNSTAIRS (value 3): subject was walking down a staircase during the test SITTING (value 4): subject was sitting during the test STANDING (value 5): subject was standing during the test LAYING (value 6): subject was laying down during the test